Fierioziy/ParticleNativeAPI/README.md

 - fast (comparable to native Java written code!),
 - relatively easy and convenient to use,
 - cross-version compatible since MC 1.7,
-- flexible with changes in Minecraft available particle list (including merged and removed particles!).
+- flexible with changes in Minecraft available particle list (including removed particles!).

 All in one.